Cengiz Topel Naval Air Station: History

 The 301st Naval Air Squadron, formed in 1971 at Etimesgut Air Base in Ankara Province as the fixed wing aviation unit of the Navy, was transferred on 4 August 1972 to Bandırma Air Base to join the 6th Air Force Wing.
 With its four maritime patrol aircraft and twelve anti-submarine warfare (ASW) aircraft of type S-2 Tracker, the unit was then relocated to Cengiz Topel Air Base on 14 July 1976.

 The base, in joint use since 1973 by the air force and the navy, was transferred to the Turkish Navy Command on 14 July 1976 following the order of the Turkish General Staff.
 Finally, the Naval Air Station Command was established on 4 August 1976.

 The base was assigned to NATO on 28 October 1981.
 In 1983, helipads in Istanbul and Çanakkale were put in service so that helicopters of the air station could use them also.

 In 2011, the airport was opened to public air traffic.
-Anadolujet operate domestic flights.
+Anadolujet operated domestic flights.